 Improve Communication.
 The production of informational flyers, general meetings, and updates on our facebook page help to keep the entire school community informed about current events, issues, and accomplishments.

-See Measureable Results.
+See Measurable Results.
 More than 85 research studies conducted over the past 30 years prove that kids do better when parents are involved.
 Grades are higher.
 Test scores improve.
 Attendance increases.

 Create Informed Parents.
 Involved parents understand the challenges schools face and become part of the solution.